-Value = The number of unmodified note values that would be applied to give the same duration.
+Value = The number of note values (if they were not modified) that would be applied to give the same duration.

-See "Tuplet Properties", Section 4.6.9, for more tuplet options.
+See "Tuplet Properties", Section 5.6.9, for more tuplet options.

 For example: The quintuplet (-5-) has a default D:B ratio of 5:4.
 When applied to a group of 5 eighth notes, its total duration value would equal 4 "normal" eighth notes.